 I was back to sweating, back to being worried.

 Did Abby consider the possibility of direct action during this sub trip?
 Does she know things she isn’t telling me?
 Am I considered expendable?

 The fact that the sub was descending deeper was a good sign.
 If they wanted to take over the sub, maybe go after a cruise ship, they would have hijacked it close to the surface.
 Instead, we were at 90 feet, approaching a coral reef teeming with fish.
 I almost jumped when the black shirt next to me spoke.

 His English was nearly unaccented and he was making an effort to smile and point.

 I couldn’t tell if he was just making conversation, or trying to draw me out for some other purpose.
 But instead of continuing the conversation, he went back to watching the fish.
 I remembered to watch my breathing as I tried to relax and think about possibilities.

-Abby and I had done some brainstorming about how a tourist sub could be used in Pearl Harbor.
-We knew the Navy controlled ship access to the Pearl Harbor Channel.
-It was possible they would close the channel entirely during the conference, maybe even pull an antisubmarine net across the entrance, or deploy hydrophones to detect underwater activity.
-A sub wouldn’t be able to get anywhere near Ford Island.
+Abby and I had done some brainstorming about how a submarine might be used in Pearl Harbor.
+The Hawaiian tourist subs operated in the ocean, off Waikiki.
+The Navy controlled ship access to the Pearl Harbor Channel, the only access to the Navy Base, Ford Island, and the G7 conference.
+It was possible the Navy would close the channel entirely during the conference, maybe even pull an antisubmarine net across the entrance, or deploy hydrophones to detect underwater activity.
+A tourist sub wouldn’t be able to get anywhere near Ford Island.